14 Sep Young Israeli Emissaries Arrive in California Amidst Coronavirus

 Meanwhile, Segev’s desire to be a ShinShin came from his amazing experience at a summer camp in Michigan.
 He felt very connected to those he met through the camp and knew he could make that much more of an impact over the course of a year, rather than just a summer.

-“Being a ShinShin, it’s about showing Israel, an accurate representation of the country, through my eyes.
-Israel has so much good to it that American Jews can learn from if only they are truly connected to the real Israel,” said Segev.
+“Being a ShinShin, it’s about showing Israel, an accurate representation of the country, through my eyes and I feel a great responsibility.
+I’m a living bridge to the Jewish homeland, and perhaps the only connection many people in my adopted community have to Israel now,” said Segev.
 Segev, who is working in a Hebrew school, will be operating only online for now, rather than in-person, due to the coronavirus.

 Though they have only been on the ground a few weeks, Segev and Ofry know they have their work cut out for them, planning activities and striving to make connections with the limitations in place because of the pandemic.
 Nevertheless, they are glad to be in California as ShinShinim.